 - Discovery and Developmental Therapeutics

-Dr. Ritenour is an Associate Professor of Urology at the Emory University School of Medicine and the Director of Men’s Health and Infertility Division.
-He is also the Vice Chair of Education and Faculty Affairs, Director of Emory Urology Residency Program and the Associate Chief Medical Officer at Emory University Hospital.
+Chad W. Ritenour, MD, is an Associate Professor of Urology at the Emory University School of Medicine and the Director of Men's Health and Infertility Division.
+Dr. Ritenour is also the Vice Chair of Education and Faculty Affairs, Director of Emory Urology Residency Program and the Associate Chief Medical Officer at Emory University Hospital.

 Dr. Ritenour is a Diplomate of the American Board of Urology (2003) a Fellow of the American College of Surgery.